skade/presentations/full-metal-ruby.md

 * A pointed comment and dismissal of other peoples hard work
 * A joke and an insult

-Be careful, about the recipient!
+Be careful about the recipient!

 ## **State your dislike!**